zyskarch/pytestarch/README.md

 generally inspired by [ArchUnit](https://www.archunit.org/).

 ## Installation Guide
 PyTestArch is available via [PyPI](https://pypi.org/project/pytestarch/) and can be installed e.g. via pip: `pip install pytestarch`.
+To also install the optional dependency matplotlib, which is required to draw the created dependency graphs, install `pytestarch[visualization]`

 ## Usage Guide
 Three steps are required to test an architectural rule: